jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/0_Standards/0_Standards.typ

 Moreover, as more stakeholders adopt these standards, network effects come into play, increasing the value and effectiveness of the standards across the industry @Narayanan2012 @Zoo2017.

 In fields characterized by innovation and uncertainty, such as #gl_("swith") development, standards take on heightened importance @Narayanan2012 @Zoo2017 @Morse2018.
+The contribution of experts to the composition and revision of standards ensures consideration of aspects that an individual might not think of, thereby enhancing the safety and reliability of products and systems.
 Rather than acting as restrictive barriers, standards in innovative contexts serve as foundational reference points.
 They offer a structured approach to addressing known obstacles while providing flexibility for novel solutions.
 This balance is crucial in the development of #gl_("swith", pl:true), where the integration of high-pressure hydrogen tanks with aircraft wing structures presents unique engineering hurdles.
 The role of standards extends beyond the physical design of #gl_("swith", pl:true) to encompass the development process, including structural validation testing.
 For the goal of safely designing and conducting experimental structural validation tests of a #gl_("swith"), standards can be assumed to provide critical guidelines.
 Moreover, standards form the basis for certification procedures, ensuring that #gl_("swith", pl:true) meet the stringent safety and performance requirements of the aerospace industry.
-As such, the development of comprehensive standards is not only beneficial but essential for the successful implementation and certification of #gl_("swith") in aircraft design
+As such, the development of comprehensive standards is not only beneficial but essential for the successful implementation and certification of #gl_("swith", pl:true) in aviation.

+/* ------------------------------- advantages ------------------------------- */
 As the development of comprehensive standards proves essential for #gl_("swith", pl:true) implementation and certification, it is enlightening to understand the specific advantages these standards bring to such a novel field.
 The application of standards in #gl_("swith") development offers several key benefits that extend beyond mere regulatory compliance
 Firstly, it provides a common language and set of expectations among researchers, engineers, and regulators.
 This shared understanding facilitates more effective collaboration and communication.
 Furthermore the shared framework also promotes compatibility and interoperability between different components and systems, which is significant for the complex systems @Narayanan2012.